rjaditya-2702/ToM_VLM/README.md

-if experiment == "expt2": use blank image, with question if experiment == "expt3": use real image, no question if experiment == "expt4": use real image, with question
+if experiment == "expt2": use blank image, with question if experiment == "expt3": use real image, no question if experiment == "expt4": use real image, with question if experiment == "expt5": don't use image, with question
 ```

 ### 4. Separation of Concerns